William Ofori Atta

-William Ofori Atta (10 October 1910 – 14 July 1988), popularly called "Paa Willie", was a founding member of the United Gold Coast Convention (UGCC) and one of the founding fathers of Ghana, as one of "The Big Six" detained by the British colonial government in the then Gold Coast.
+William Ofori Atta (10 October 1910 – 14 July 1988), popularly called "Paa Willie", was a Ghanaian founding member of the United Gold Coast Convention (UGCC) and one of the founding fathers of Ghana as one of "The Big Six" detained by the British colonial government in the then Gold Coast.
 He later became a Minister for Foreign Affairs in Ghana's second republic between 1971 and 1972.

 Early life

-Nana William Ofori Atta was the son of Nana Sir Ofori Atta I who was the Omanhene (King) of Akyem Abuakwa between 1912 and 1943.
+Nana William Ofori Atta was born at Kyebi and was the son of Nana Sir Ofori Atta I who was the Omanhene (King) of Akyem Abuakwa between 1912 and 1943.
 He was thus a nobleman of royal lineage of the Ofori-Atta dynasty, although the fact that the Akan people (to which he belonged) are traditionally matrilineal meant that he was not a dynastic prince.
 William Ofori Atta attended Mfantsipim School, but was withdrawn to Achimota School where he was among the first batch of students to sit for the Cambridge School Certificate.
 Some of his school mates included Komla Agbeli Gbedemah and Edward Akufo-Addo.
 His batch of students also pioneered the intermediate degree programs.
 He was also the first ever school prefect of the School.
 This arrangements went on to form the nucleus of the University of Ghana.
 He attended Queens' College, University of Cambridge from 1935 to 1938.
 He became a lawyer in 1956.
 His sister was Susan Ofori-Atta, the first Ghanaian woman to become a physician.